A glucose solution contains 55.8 g of glucose (C6H12O6) in 455 g ... | Channels for Pearson+

 1

-Calculate the molality of the solution by dividing the number of moles of glucose by the mass of the solvent (water) in kilograms.

-Use the formula for freezing point depression: ΔTf = Kf × m, where ΔTf is the change in freezing point, Kf is the freezing point depression constant (1.86°C/m), and m is the molality of the solution.

-Subtract the change in freezing point (ΔTf) from the normal freezing point of water (0°C) to find the freezing point of the solution.
+Add the boiling point elevation (\( \Delta T_b \)) to the normal boiling point of water (100 °C) to find the boiling point of the solution: Boiling point of solution = 100 °C + \( \Delta T_b \).

 Watch next

-Master Freezing Point Depression with a bite sized video explanation from Jules BrunoStart learning
+Master Boiling Point Elevation with a bite sized video explanation from Jules BrunoStart learning

 Related Videos